MicrosoftDocs/azure-dev-docs/articles/terraform/create-linux-virtual-machine-with-infrastructure.md

 ## Create virtual machine

 The final step is to create a VM and use all the resources created.
-The following section creates a VM named `myVM` and attaches the virtual NIC named `myNIC`.
+The following code creates a VM named `myVM` and attaches the virtual NIC named `myNIC`.
 The latest `Ubuntu 18.04-LTS` image is used, and a user named `azureuser` is created with password authentication disabled.

 The SSH public key file is specified in the `admin_ssh_key` block.
 If your SSH public key filename is different or in a different location, update the `public_key` value accordingly.